 All applicants are required to take the Computer-Based Assessment for Sampling Personal Characteristics (CASPer).
 CASPer is an online test that assesses non-cognitive skills and interpersonal characteristics we believe are important for successful students and graduates of our program.
 Applicants should go to www.takeCASPer.com to sign up for the American Professional Health Sciences test (CSP10101) and select Lawrence Technological University for LTU to receive your scores.
 You do not need to have results sent to CASPA.
 Please be sure to select the current admissions cycle and to review available test dates carefully.
-CASPer must be completed and scores received prior to the admission cycle deadline and can take 3-4 weeks to process and limited exam dates/times so last minute bookings are strongly discouraged.
+CASPer must be completed by March 1st, 2022 limited exam dates/times are available so last minute bookings are strongly discouraged.

 CASPer test results are only valid for one (1) admissions cycle; applicants who have completed CASPer in previous cycles must retake it for the current cycle.

 Technical Standards for Admission, Academic Promotion and Graduation